NOTTINGHAM HIDDEN GEMS

 As a local I’ve been exploring Nottingham for 30 years and yet I’m still finding great places, even now.
 There are quite a few quirky things to do in Nottingham and more than a handful of unique places to visit, it’s a pretty interesting place!

-There are plenty of things to do in Nottingham as a visiting tourist – take a trip to Nottingham Castle, the Contemporary Art Museum, The National Justice Museum and of course take my self-guided walking tour!
-But once you’re through with those attractions you’ll be wanting to find those Nottingham places of interest that only locals seem to know about, or perhaps a few hidden gems Nottingham residents haven’t even heard of?
+There are plenty of normal fun things to do in Nottingham as a tourist – visit Nottingham Castle, the Contemporary Art Museum and The National Justice Museum.
+Or, take my free Nottingham walking tour!
+But once you’re through with those main attractions you’ll be wanting to find those Nottingham places of interest that only locals seem to know about, or perhaps a few hidden gems Nottingham residents haven’t even heard of.

 Well here’s our list of the quirkiest, queerest and quaintest Nottingham places…

 A 5 minute walk from Nottingham Castle, the wonderfully brilliant Sky Mirror sits proudly on the terrace of the Nottingham Playhouse.
 This magnificent silver dish is by the same guy who made the iconic Cloud Gate in Chicago (aka The Bean), installation artist Anish Kapoor.
 Obviously, The Bean is much more famous but is it as good at receiving Sky TV I ask you!?
 Stick around and you might be lucky enough to witness a few pigeons headbutt the shiny reflective sculpture.

 There’s a lovely little terrace where you can grab a drink from the Playhouse bar and do a spot of bird watching.